The University of Nevada, Reno Foundation Asset Management

 The Foundation's volunteer Board of Trustees and its Investment Committee work diligently to establish prudent parameters for investment asset allocation, both broadly diversified and inflation-hedging.

-The Foundation's endowment value stood at more than $169 million as of June 30, 2015, which includes pooled endowment, unrestricted and quasi endowment funds and funds held in trust.
-As of June 30, 2015, the funds were invested at the ratio of 36.97% in equities, 5.55% in private equities, 32.95% in fixed income, 11.95% in real estate and 11.12% in inflation linked investments.
+The Foundation's endowment value stood at more than $232 million as of June 30, 2019, an increase in value of 8% percent from $215 million on June 30, 2018.
+As of June 30, 2019, the funds were invested 41% in global public equities, 8% in private equities, 18% in fixed income, 7% alternate debt, 5% in diversifying strategies, 10% in real estate, 2% in cash and 8% in real assets.
 The goal of this allocation is to produce a return that meets spending obligations and maintains or increases the real value of the endowment.

 The Foundation's policy is administered in accordance with the Uniform Prudent Management of Institutional Funds Act (UPMIFA), the provisions of which are set forth in Chapter 164 of the Nevada Revised Statutes.